wode2016501/exynos9820-beyond1lte/README.md

 For example:
 * magisk - integrates magisk into the kernel.
 This allows to have root without booting from recovery.
 Enabled by default.
+* magisk+canary - integrates canary magisk into the kernel.
 * ttl - adds iptables filters for altering ttl values of network packets.
 This helps to bypass tethering blocking in mobile networks.
 * wireguard - adds wireguard module to the kernel.